npubird/Multi-Label-Text-Classification/README.md

 This repository is my research project, and it is also a study of TensorFlow, Deep Learning(Fasttext, CNN, LSTM, RCNN, etc.).

-The main objective of the project is to solve the multi-label text classification problem based on Convolutional Neural Networks.
+The main objective of the project is to solve the multi-label text classification problem based on Deep Neural Networks.
 Thus, the format of the data label is like [0, 1, 0, ..., 1, 1] according to the characteristics of such problem.

 ## Requirements